Jovita08/nn-classification/README.md

 ![Output](OP5.png)

-## RESULT
+## RESULT :
-Thus a Neural Network Classification Model is created and executed successfully
+Thus a Neural Network Classification Model is created and executed successfully.